 A few paragraphs later PNNL news release authors Mary Beckman and Frances White further point out, “Also, pollution can decrease the daily temperature range via such clouds: High clouds left after a thunderstorm spread out across the sky and look like anvils.
 These clouds cool the earth during the day with their shadows but trap heat like a blanket at night.
 Pollution can cause clouds from late afternoon thunderstorms to last long into the night rather than dissipate, causing warmer nights.”

-Now, as to the notion of there being some connection of smoke from open-field agricultural burning and fog in the Valley, I have absolutely no qualms in asserting that I believe further research and study in this area are needed.
+Now, as to the notion of there being some connection of smoke from open-field agricultural burning and fog in the Valley, I have absolutely no qualms in asserting that I believe further research and study in this area is needed.
 In fact, it is not unheard of for there, at times, to be high concentrations of wood-smoke spewing from area chimneys at this same time of year – in winter, though, it could very well be this too is less, that is, compared to years past.
 Which, begs the question: What, if any, influence does wood-smoke pouring out residential chimneys (and from other sources) have on the formation of fog in the Valley?

 Smoke as a contributing factor in terms of it aiding in winter in the formation of Valley fog, on this I have to wonder if the jury is still out.